-Asymmetrical Lips: Causes, Safe Correction Options and Natural Results
+Asymmetrical Lips: Causes, Correction Options and Natural Results

 Most people have some level of lip asymmetry.
 You might notice one side of your top lip sits higher than the other, or your bottom lip looks fuller on one side.
 This is completely normal.